SamCurtis26/Crash/README.md

 crash2020$MONTH <- factor(crash2020$MONTH, levels = c("January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December")) crash2021$MONTH <- factor(crash2021$MONTH, levels = c("January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"))
 ```
-I wanted to use a map of the US do display the results for this analysis so I needed to compile and do an initial plot of the information, apply a blank map of the US in the console, asign all the data to the correct state and us a map plot after all the data was rendered.
+I wanted to use a map of the US to display the results for this analysis so I needed to compile and do an initial plot of the information, apply a blank map of the US in the console, assign all the data to the correct state and use a map plot after all the data was rendered.
 ```r
 ## Calculate Total Accidents per State ##